arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

 ```
 ps -ef|grep vnc
 ```
-Next, download any vnc server to your remote computer. i recommand vnc viewer.
+Next, download any vnc server to your remote computer.
+I recommand vnc viewer.

 to check what is your ip simply run on terminal `ifconfig` and than type the ip in your vnc server.

 ## Step 6 - Install turtlebot navigation package
-In order to make an Autonomous Navigation, install the [ROS Navigation Stack](http://wiki.ros.org/navigation)
+In order to make an Autonomous Navigation, install the [ROS Navigation Stack](http://wiki.ros.org/navigation) who is responsible for any kind of navigation.
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/ros-planning/navigation.git